javier-hui/hera-bot/README.md

 ## Notable features

 ### Time expressions:
-Since most of my family members aren't programmers, I try to make my commands as "English-like" as possible.
+Since some of my family members aren't programmers, I try to make my commands as "English-like" as possible.
 One of my approaches to achieving this is to handle time expressions like English, such as "today", "tonight" or "tomorrow".
 I would add in additional finders to handle these words, which improves user experience.

 ## List of ideas for future development

-- grocery list function
+~~- grocery list function~~
 - sending reminder messages
 - making a database for chores